 Islamic Economy Award Winners

-The winners were announced and awards presented by HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai at the Global Islamic Economy Summit 2015 in Madinat Jumeirah, Dubai.
+The winners were announced and awards presented by HH Sheikh Hamdan Bin Mohammed Bin Rashid Al Maktoum, Crown Prince of Dubai at the Global Islamic Economy Summit 2016 in Madinat Jumeirah, Dubai.
 The award winners are as follows: